Slovakia at the 2022 Winter Olympics

 Slovakia competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

 Marek Hrivík and Katarina Šimoňáková were the country's flagbearer during the opening ceremony.
 Meanwhile hockey player Peter Cehlárik was the flagbearer during the closing ceremony.

 Vlhova's gold was the first ever alpine skiing medal for the nation.
 Also, the hockey team made headlines around the world after upsetting the USA in the quarterfinals.
+In The Opening Ceremony, Girls in Red Snow Hats and Boys in Blue Snow Hats.

 Medalists

 The following Slovak competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.

 Alpine skiing

 Slovakia qualified two male and three female alpine skiers.